 At What Age Should My Child See an Orthodontist?

 The American Association of Orthodontics recommends that your child be evaluated by age seven.
 An orthodontic screening no later than this enables our orthodontists in San Antonio, Texas, to detect and evaluate problems that exist, advise the parent on whether treatment will be necessary, and determine the best time for any treatment.
 Early detection of orthodontic problems is important so that early corrective action can be taken and more difficult treatment later can be avoided.

 Can Adults Have Braces?

 Age is not a factor in considering orthodontic treatment.
 Any adult in good general health with healthy gums and good bone support for the teeth is a good candidate for orthodontic treatment.
 About 25 percent of our orthodontic patients are adults, and that number is still growing!

 Is Orthodontic Treatment Painful?

 Orthodontic treatment has improved dramatically.
 As a rule, braces make your teeth tender and sore for a few days, but they are not painful.
 This annoyance can be relieved with an over-the-counter analgesic.
 Today’s braces are more comfortable and use technology that reduces the any irritation.
-Our experienced orthodontist, Dr. Bradley Pierson, uses the latest in biocompatible braces, advanced technique with light force and the highest quality orthodontic materials in order to reduce discomfort and treatment time.
+Our experienced orthodontists, Dr. Bradley Pierson and Dr. Kristin Saunders, and team use the latest in biocompatible braces, advanced technique with light force and the highest quality orthodontic materials in order to reduce discomfort and treatment time.

 What Are Phase I (Interceptive) and Phase II (Comprehensive) Treatments?